Notice

 PG log

 a list of recent updates made to objects in a PG.
-Note that these logs can be truncated after all OSDs in the acting set have acknowledged up to a certain point.
+These logs can be truncated after all OSDs in the acting set have acknowledged the changes.

 missing set